niclabs/docker/ratadns/gopher/README.md

 The current folder has the Dockerfiles used to build gopher's image.

-It is based on the python:3-slim image and uses UWSGI as WSGI application container and expose the port 8000 as a uwsgi socker (in order to run this with a HTTP server that has uwsgi support such as Nginx).
+It is based on the python:3-slim image and uses gunicorn as WSGI application container and expose the port 8000 as an http socket.

 # How to build